Alexander-Ignition/CoreDataCombine/README.md

 ### Fetch objects

-Fetch books in `backgroundContex` on background queue.
+Example of asynchronously fetching books in а `backgroundContex` on its private queue.

 ```swift
 func fetchBooks() -> AnyPublisher<[Book], Error> {